eesayas/mitigate-covid-19/README.md

 The report also shows how many new cases were added during the time and show the *fatality rate*, *recovery rate*, and *rate of increase in cases*.

+The report also includes a *newsfeed* if there is relevant news within the timeline, depending on the country being reported.

 As a bonus feature, the website also has a page where users can compare the *case curve* of countries in a line graph.
 Users can add/hide countries as the please.